-December 8, 2011 - The lockout officially ends when NBA players and owners ratify a 10-year collective bargaining agreement.
+December 8, 2011 - The lockout officially ends when NBA players and owners ratify a 10-year CBA.

-There have been four work stoppages in the NHL since 1992, as a result of 1 strike and 3 lockouts.
+There have been four work stoppages in the NHL since 1992, as a result of one strike and three lockouts.

 2004-2005 - First time that a North American professional sports league loses an entire season due to a labor dispute.

 April 1992 - NHL players go on strike, resulting in the postponement of 30 games.

 October 1, 1994-January 11, 1995 - 468 games are canceled as a result of the 103-day lockout.

 September 15, 2004 - The existing CBA expires at midnight ET.

 September 16, 2004 - The NHL owners lockout the players.